simplesmiler/vue-focus/README.md

 ### `focus-auto`

+> NOTE: this directive is deprecated.
+Use `v-focus="true"` instead.

 A directive that makes the element gain focus whenever it enters the DOM (either via initial costruction or by the means of `:is`, `v-if` or `v-for`).
 It takes no arguments.

 > NOTE: This is a reactive replacement for the native html attribute `autofocus`, which does not work after page has finished loading.